atmay/atmay/README.md

 ##  Python Backend Developer

 ### ✨ Hi there!
-I'm Liubov Burtseva, Python Backend Developer✨
+I'm Liubov Burtseva, Python Backend Developer from Israel ✨

 ### ✨ Technologies I use:
 - Languages: Python 3 for work and C# for academical purposes